-Offering subsidised club opportunities for PP-eligible children has meant that the number of PP-eligible children accessing clubs has increased by 19% since 21/22.
+Offering subsidised club opportunities for PP-eligible children has meant that the number of PP-eligible children accessing clubs has increased by 26% since the start of this strategy in 21/22.
 We will continue to offer and subsidise a range of enrichment opportunities for eligible children.